Applications for Fall 2017 open August 1, 2016.

-The Department of Clinical Psychology houses two major programs: the Doctor of Philosophy (PhD) and the Doctor of Psychology (PsyD).
-Each program offers a variety of concentration options, which allow students to hone the skills needed to be vital, contributing members to the practice of Clinical Psychology.
+The Department of Clinical Psychology houses two major programs: the Doctor of Philosophy (PhD) in Clinical Psychology and the Doctor of Psychology (PsyD) in Clinical Psychology.
+Each program offers a variety of concentration options, which allow students to hone the skills needed to be vital, contributing members to the practice of clinical psychology.

 Character & Purpose

 The distinctiveness of Fuller's program lies in the attempt to integrate psychology and theology in theory, research, and practice.
 To this end, students are encouraged to refine their own appropriation of faith (intrapersonal integration), reflect upon the ways in which the data of both disciplines can be fused (conceptual integration), research the intersections of faith and behavior (experimental integration), and share insights with those in related vocations (inter-professional integration).
 Most importantly, students are encouraged to develop their own synergy of psychology and theology in clinical practice (professional integration).
 Graduates of this program are qualified to do research, to teach, and to offer mental health services in both the church and wider community, including hospitals, private practice, churches, missions agencies, and higher education.

 Students are assigned faculty advisors who support and guide students as they matriculate.
 Advisors assist students at critical decision points during the program (e.g., internship selection); mentor students as they design and conduct research projects; and, when necessary, act as an advocate for the student.
 As students advance through the program, they may elect to change faculty advisors if this results in a better match of research and academic interests.